 \section{Fundamental groupoids}

 \emph{In this section $k$ is a field, $X$ is a non-empty $k$\nd scheme, and $H$ is a pregroupoid over $X$.}

 In this section we prove the existence of initial objects in certain full subcategories of the category of transitive affine groupoids over $H$.
-These occur as quotients of the universal reductive reductive groupoids Section~\ref{s:unmin}.
-Their existence is however much easier to prove than that of universal reductive groupoids, because they are unique up to unique isomorphism and not merely up to conjugacy
+These initial objects are similar to the fundamental group schemes of Nori \cite{Nor82}, and are closely connected with the universal torsors of Colliot-Th\'el\`ene and Sansuc \cite{CS87} in the case of groupoids of multiplicative type, and with the theta groups of Mumford \cite{Mum66} in the case of groupoids of pro\'etale by multiplicative type.
+They occur as quotients of the universal reductive groupoids of Section~\ref{s:unmin}, but their existence is much easier to prove, because they are unique up to unique isomorphism and not merely up to conjugacy.